thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

-hundred square yards of house site for all the homeless, which the government should have no difficulty finding because it is able to find thousands of acres for SEZs, and for the rich in general.
+hundred square yards of house site for all the homeless, which the government should have no difficulty finding because it is able to find thousands of acres for _SEZs_, and for the rich in general.

 The sad fact that lies behind this demand